papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 ## Withdrawing Liquidity from a Pool

-To remove liquidity from a pool, the Asset Conversion pallet provides the `remove_liquidity` extrinsic.
-This function allows users to withdraw their provided liquidity from a pool, receiving back the original assets.
-When calling this function, users specify the amount of liquidity tokens (representing their share in the pool) they wish to burn.
+The Asset Conversion pallet provides the `removeLiquidity` extrinsic to remove liquidity from a pool.
+This function allows users to withdraw the liquidity they offered from a pool, returning the original assets.
+When calling this function, users specify the number of liquidity tokens (representing their share in the pool) they wish to burn.
 They also set minimum acceptable amounts for the assets they expect to receive back.
-This mechanism ensures users can control the minimum value they receive, protecting against unfavourable price movements during the withdrawal process.
+This mechanism ensures that users can control the minimum value they receive, protecting against unfavorable price movements during the withdrawal process.

 To withdraw liquidity from a pool, follow these steps: